 Search for jobs using our tool, JobLaunch!
 It filters for entry-level positions in relevant fields for young people in their early career.

 Reward yourself on a productive day.
-Take some time to relax and treat yourself.
+Take some time to relax and treat yourself, or try practicing some self-care.
 You've accomplished a lot!

 After you've sent out the job applications: